Current campus residents wanting on-campus housing for next year must go through the housing renewal process. (See Four Renewal Stages below).

 Disability Accommodation in University Residences

-Renewers with a current accommodation must contact Disability Resources for Students before March 1 each year they plan to renew.
+Renewers with a current accommodation must contact Disability Access Center for Students before March 1 each year they plan to renew.
 Many rooms are withheld from the room selection process to reserve them for disability accommodation.
-If you have a need that requires one of these rooms, contact us for room-selection assistance at 360-650-6565 or Housing@wwu.edu.

 Pick Your Room